oyvholm/utils/README.md

 Read text from stdin and print all lines containing invalid UTF-8.

+#### goal

+Print timestamp when a specific goal will be reached.
+Specify start date with value, goal value and current value, and it will print the date and time of when the goal will be reached.

 #### zeropad

 Pad decimal or hecadecimal numbers with zeroes to get equal length.